 3. Prepare the Property

-If you want your house to sell as quickly as possible, you need to make it look good.
+If plan on selling your house as quickly as possible during divorce, you need to make it look good.

 Before you do anything, decide how you will fund any repairs and cleaning that needs to be done.
 This includes any minor fixes as well as larger updates that your house needs in order to sell.